logreg = LogisticRegression(solver='liblinear', random_state=1)

 Ensembling generally improves the performance of your model, and so it’s a useful technique any time that performance is your highest priority.
 Keep in mind, however, that ensembling adds more complexity to your process, and the ensemble is also less interpretable than a single model.

-If you do decide to use ensembling, my advice is to include at least 3 models in the ensemble.
+If you do decide to use ensembling, my advice is to include at least 3 models in the ensemble (when possible).
 It’s important that all models you include are performing reasonably well on their own.
 And as mentioned before, it’s ideal if they generate their predictions using different processes.

 By default, each model within an ensemble is given equal weight.
 However, you can try weighting certain models more than others to give them more “voting power” when determining the predicted class labels or predicted probabilities.